arbowl/cyberdeck-battery-indicator/README.md

        Exec=/usr/bin/python3 /home/pi/cyberdeck-battery-indicator/battery_indicator.py

 8. Press ctrl+X, then press Y, then press enter
 9. Done!
 It should now run at startup.
-If it doesn't work for you, cd to the directory, type "python3 battery_indicator.py", and check for error messages.
+If it doesn't work for you, cd to the directory (e.g. "cd /home/pi/cyberdeck-battery-indicator"), type "python3 battery_indicator.py", and check for error messages.
 Most likely there is a path/directory or permission error.

 This will download my code and the icons to a folder called "cyberdeck-battery-indicator", give users read-execute permission, then set it to run at startup.